Burulsun/painter-app-with-color-chooser/README.md

 # painter-app-with-color-chooser
 Author Burulsun Taalaibekova

-You cn check out images zip file for screenshots
+You can check out Screensots zip file for screenshots